Updated on 8/15/2022

+It’s normal to hear a negative voice in your head every once in a while.
 When it’s extreme, a lack of self-worth can be a type of pain few people understand.
 Self-hate can be complicated and difficult to navigate on your own.
 Some studies have even shown it to be a prominent predictor of suicidal ideation.
-If you’re at a place where you think I hate myself, the one thing you should know that’s more important than anything else is: your life doesn’t have to be like this.
+If you are experiencing suicide ideation resulting from self-loathing call Substance Abuse and Mental Health Services Administration at 1-800-662-HELP (4357).
+If you’re at a place where you think you hate yourself, the one thing you should know that’s more important than anything else is: your life doesn’t have to be like this.

 While it’s true that some self-doubt is natural, and maybe even a little bit healthy, being in a near-constant state of self-loathing is definitely not good for anyone.
 However, there’s good news.
 You can change self-hatred and it’s worth it, too.
 Having healthy relationships with others begins with recognizing your own value first.

 Here, we’re looking at what happens when self-hate becomes unhealthy, what can cause it, what it can do to your life, and how you can overcome it with strategies and online therapy.

 Virtually everyone has thoughts of self-doubt or self-hatred at one time or another.
 After all, we have flaws.
 In a way, having a bit of self-awareness can be a good thing.
 It means we’re realistic about our own shortcomings.
 This awareness can contribute to our ability to feel compassion toward others.

 Self-critique is an important part of growth and maturity, too — realizing that you have room to grow and evolve can be a vital asset.
 Recognizing the line between healthy self-awareness and self-hate is important, especially if you find that thoughts like I hate myself are beginning to dominate your thinking.